Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/DEMO[MB-200]_M15L07_Import_and_Export.md

 production, and then go through a maintenance cycle using patches to update the deployed solution.
 In this practice, you will be doing the following:

--   Export a solution
+-   Export an unmanaged solution

--   Import a solution
+-   Export a managed solution

--   Test an imported solution

 Exercise 1 – Export and Import a Solution
 -----------------------------------------